cjmlgrto/fit2085-notes/notes/02-complexity.md

 ## Big O Notation

-A program's runtime is written in Big O notation, in which n is the size of the input, and O(n) is the generalised function that outputs the runtime.
+Big O provides a simple but formal measure of the run-time behaviour of an algorithm for large inputs, **n**.

 - If the runtime of a function is **g(n)**, then **g(n)** is said to be **O(f(n))** if there exists constants **K** and **L** such that: